Toiletries tips: When to bring and when to pack your deodorant

 Restrictions on checked deodorant

 Find an amazing sale on your favorite deodorant while you were on vacation?
 Don't fill up your suitcase just yet.
 Certain restrictions apply.
-You'll only be able to bring a total of 68 fluid ounces of any toiletry articles in your checked bag.
+You'll only be able to bring a total of 68 fluid ounces of any toiletry articles in your checked luggage.
 That's about 17 cans of spray deodorant or 34 roll-ons.